grocha78/Zesty-Investy-Calculonesty/README.md

 ## Purpose

-Calculate your total nest egg by the age you plan to retire while having the option to exchange your money from USD to any other form of currency.
+Calculate your total nest egg by the age you plan to retire, while having the option to exchange your money from USD to any other form of currency.

 ## Built With